kanboard/kanboard/doc/calendar-configuration.markdown

 Project calendar
 ----------------

-This calendar show tasks with defined due date and tasks based on the creation date or the start date.
+This calendar shows tasks with defined due date and tasks based on the creation date or the start date.

 ### Show tasks based on the creation date